Accuracy in Media: History

 Accuracy in Media (AIM) was founded in 1969 by Reed Irvine, an economist at the Federal Reserve Bank.
 In order to reduce what they perceive as bias in media reporting, AIM works to "investigate complaints, take proven cases to top media officials, seek corrections and mobilize public pressure to bring about remedial action."

 Reed Irvine and then-executive secretary Abraham Kalish sent letters to the editors of many newspapers and magazines they identified as skewed, calling out slanted news stories.
 If the newspaper rejected the letter, AIM bought space and printed the letter in that newspaper.
-Beginning in 1975, Accuracy in Media began purchasing stock in major media companies, allowing Irvine to attend annual shareholder meetings.
+Beginning in 1975, Accuracy in Media began purchasing participating interests in major media companies, allowing Irvine to attend annual shareholder meetings.
 He used these opportunities to express the AIM's concerns to the various companies' owners.
 Reed's son, Don, chairs the organization.
 Don Irvine referred to his father as a "die-hard anti-communist."
 In 1990, Irvine was mentioned by Walter Goodman of The New York Times for "his efforts to put pressure on networks and advertisers to crack down on reporters to whom he takes exception do not mark him as an enthusiast of unfettered expression."
 Following Irvine's death in 2004, an editorial in the Columbia Journalism Review said that "[Irvine] was stone blind to his own prejudices, and he could be scurrilous and unfair in his attacks, but he knew something about our major media" and credited Irvine in part for the rise of the popular conservative view that the American media is imbued with a liberal bias.

-According to The Washington Post, while Irvine worked at the Federal Reserve, co-workers he would eat lunch with often “complained that conservative points of view were not adequately reported in the media.”
+According to The Washington Post, while Irvine worked at the Federal Reserve, co-workers he would eat lunch with often "complained that conservative points of view were not adequately reported in the media."
 In his way of changing this, Irvine formed AIM.

 It is also said that Reed Irvine was urged to start the organization after the 1968 Democratic National Convention because he thought the mainstream media networks were overly sympathetic to antiwar protestors.

 Membership to AIM grew significantly when Reagan was president, topping 40,000 members with a budget of $1.5 million.
 As the organization grew, Reed Irvine was also a shareholder in media companies.
 During a shareholder meeting for TBS in 1989, Irvine said at the meeting that conservative leaning organizations had a difficult time getting their views presented on TBS and this was not the case for more liberal leaning groups.